AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-diagnostics.md

 **Error:** SERVER_UNAVAILABLE
 **Category:** Intermittent
 **Message:** server too busy
-**What is Happening:** Performance issue with Salesforce, likely due to sub-optimal triggers by the customer
+**What is Happening:** Performance issue with [!DNL Salesforce], likely due to sub-optimal triggers by the customer
 **Troubleshooting Steps:** Retry logic should handle this.
-If it's still not working, work with your Salesforce Admin to trouble shoot a problematic trigger.
+If it's still not working, work with your [!DNL Salesforce] Admin to trouble shoot a problematic trigger.

 **Error:** TXN_SECURITY_NO_ACCESS
 **Category:** Access/Validation
 **Message:** The operation you requested isn't allowed due to a security policy in your organization.
 Contact your administrator.<br/>
 **What is Happening:** Some kind of security restriction has been set up - see https://developer.salesforce.com/forums/?id="record ID"
-**Troubleshooting Steps:** Talk to your Salesforce Admin and see what the specific restriction might be.
+**Troubleshooting Steps:** Talk to your [!DNL Salesforce] Admin and see what the specific restriction might be.

 **Error:** UNABLE_TO_LOCK_ROW
 **Category:** Intermittent
 **Message:** unable to obtain exclusive access to this record or 1 records: "record ID"
 **What is Happening:** Likely there is a trigger that is causing multiple attempts to access the same record, possibly in the case of a group email.
 **Troubleshooting Steps:** Retry logic should handle this.
-If it's still not working, work with your Salesforce Admin to troubleshoot a problematic trigger.
+If it's still not working, work with your [!DNL Salesforce] Admin to troubleshoot a problematic trigger.

 **Error:** UNKNOWN_EXCEPTION
 **Category:** Other
 **Message:** Unknown Exception occurred
-**What is Happening:** Unhandled exception in Salesforce.
+**What is Happening:** Unhandled exception in [!DNL Salesforce].
-**Troubleshooting Steps:** File a case with Salesforce and copy the numeric values in the error message.
-This is Salesforce code not handling an error properly.
+**Troubleshooting Steps:** File a case with [!DNL Salesforce] and copy the numeric values in the error message.
+This is [!DNL Salesforce] code not handling an error properly.